Reporting a Defect

 These issues will be targeted to be addressed when there is work being done in the functional area that contains the defect.

-Status will be provided via Client Portal and Client will receive an automated update when the resolution is scheduled to be deployed.
+Status will be provided via User Portal and User will receive an automated update when the resolution is scheduled to be deployed.

-Resolution Time for Issues/Defects These targeted resolution times only apply to material functionality, except if the functionality affected is completely hindering a User’s ability to access and use the SSG Software.
-Note: The SSG Development Team typically deploys three to four major updates/releases to the software per year but reserves the right to change the release cadence in-line with SSG business need.
+Note: The Bonterra Development Team typically deploys three to four major updates/releases to the software per year but reserves the right to change the release cadence in-line with Bonterra business need.
 Client is given advanced notification of maintenance periods and upcoming updates on the Client Portal login page and via an e-newsletter.